 Copywriting basics: How to boost conversions

-Once you have immersed yourself in the world of e-commerce, you will be constantly confronted with all kinds of marketing terms: Leads, conversion, hook, brand identity, ad copy and many other technical terms lurk around online stores.
-Most of them come from marketing and are ultimately related to what is always the biggest goal of every store: generating sales.
+Once you have immersed yourself in the world of e-commerce, you will be constantly confronted with all kinds of marketing terms: Leads, conversion, hook, brand identity, ad copy and many other technical terms lurk around online shops.
+Most of them come from marketing and are ultimately related to what is always the biggest goal of every shop: generating sales.

-Once the store has been created and the products have been added, boosting sales is at the top of the to-do list.
+Once the shop has been created and the products have been added, boosting sales is at the top of the to-do list.
 After all, all the effort should be worth it.

 This is exactly where copywriting comes into play.
 It acts as a link between product development and sales and should ultimately ensure that potential customers are enchanted with carefully chosen words and persuaded to buy.

-Accordingly, good copywriting should be a high priority in every e-commerce and store project.
-It often turns an ordinary product into a "winning product" for your store.
+Accordingly, good copywriting should be a high priority in every e-commerce and shop project.
+It often turns an ordinary product into a “winning product” for your shop.

 Why copywriting?